Digital 3D is a key element of the modern cinema offer.

 It is recognised that 3D is not right for every film, but where it is fully embraced by the director and done well, it can offer a truly fantastic experience.
 This is recognised in the high level of conversion of screens to 3D – over 40 per cent of screens are capable of showing films in this format.

-In 2016, over 50 films were released in 3D, with eight of the top ten films for the year being available in that format.
+In 2017, almost 40 films were released in 3D, with six of the top ten films for the year being available in that format.